Similar Posts

 Have you ever seen a photo of a speaker in a conference booklet or program, then observed the same speaker at the conference in person…and the resemblance is, well, not even close?
 And you realize that this person hasn’t updated their promotional photos since 2012?
 Or worse, since 1912!
 Well, professional speakers/performers are sometimes the…

-Scott Humston-2 Minute Tips–Episode 17-Nobody Nose
+Scott Humston-Two Minute Tips-Episode 21- M&M’s

 6 Comments